 Colourful stems and bright green leaves make Swiss chard the single most glamorous garden green as well as a nutritious vegetable.
 Because it does not ship well, you are not likely to find it at the grocery store.
-Growing Swiss chard yourself is he only way to have beautiful leaves like these.
-Fortunately, it is easy to grow in the ground or in containers and is one of the few greens that tolerates both cool weather and heat.
+Growing Swiss chard yourself is the only way to have beautiful leaves like these.
+Fortunately, it is easy to grow in the ground or in containers—especially when you begin with strong, vigorous Bonnie Plants® Swiss chard starter plants—and is one of the few greens that tolerates both cool weather and heat.
 It will linger in the spring garden much longer than mustard, turnips, arugula, or other greens with the tendency to bolt.
 In the fall, it grows well until killed by a hard freeze.

 Soil, Planting, and Care

 Set out plants 2 to 4 weeks before the date of the last frost in spring.
 A spring planting will go on producing through spring, summer, and fall.
 For fall gardens, set out plants just about anytime in late summer when they begin appearing at your favorite garden center.
 Plants tolerate heat well as long as you keep them properly watered.